General History of Africa: Cheikh Anta Diop's "Origin of the ancient Egyptians" chapter

 Cheikh Anta Diop's contribution to the second volume focused on the Ancient egyptian race controversy and his argument that "the whole of the [ancient] Egyptian population [...] was negro, barring an infiltration of white nomads in the proto-dynastic epoch", and that "the black population of Upper Egypt began to retreat only at the time of the Persian occupation".
 This argument was not universally accepted by the other contributors to the UNESCO series.
 Diop's chapter had a note from editor Gamal Mokhtar warning the reader that "The opinions expressed by Professor Cheikh Anta Diop in this chapter are those which he presented and developed at the Unesco symposium on 'The peopling of ancient Egypt' [...]
 The arguments put forward in this chapter have not been accepted by all the experts interested in the problem."
 In the introduction to the volume, Mokhtar himself argued that "it is highly doubtful whether the inhabitants that introduced civilization into the Nile valley ever belonged to one single, pure race".
 Mokhtar later added in the introduction that “It is more than probable that the African strain, black or light, is preponderant in the Ancient Egyptian, but in the present state of our knowledge it is impossible to say more”.

+In the 1981 edition, Mokhtar maintained that Upper Egypt and Nubia held "similar ethnic composition" with comparable material culture.
 Diop's chapter was followed by a summary of the 1974 Cairo symposium where Diop presented his ideas to 19 other historians.